Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

 ### 3. Upload the code to the jump box

-> **WARNING**
->
-> When the prod deployment is performed the Key Vault resource will be deployed with public network access enabled.
-This allows the reader to access the Key Vault to retrieve the username and password for the jump box.
-This also allows you to save data created by the `create-app-registration` script directly to the Key Vault.
-We recommend reviewing this approach with your security team as you may want to change this approach.
-One option to consider is adding the jump box to the domain, disabling public network access for Key Vault, and running the `create-app-registration` script from the jump box.

-To retrieve the generated password:

-1. Retrieve the username and password for your jump box:

-    - Locate the Hub resource group in the Azure Portal.
-    - Open the Azure Key Vault from the list of resources.
-    - Select **Secrets** from the menu sidebar.
-    - Select **Jumpbox--AdministratorPassword**.
-    - Select the currently enabled version.
-    - Press **Show Secret Value**.
-    - Note the secret value for later use.
-    - Repeat the proecess for the **Jumpbox--AdministratorUsername** secret.

 1. Start a new PowerShell session in the terminal (In VS Code use `Ctrl+Shift+~`).
 Run the following command from the dev container terminal to start a new PowerShell session:
     ```
     pwsh